gatlin/valet/README.md

 When you send Valet a message it will interpret the first word as a command and pass the rest as arguments.

-Details
+How to build Valet
 ---

-Valet uses [libpurple][libpurple] and the [lurch][lurch] plugin internally.
+### Dependencies

+On Ubuntu and other Debian systems:

+    $> sudo apt install libpurple-dev libglib2.0-dev libmxml-dev libxml2-dev
+    libsqlite3-dev libgcrypt20-dev

+### Build lurch

+Valet relies on [lurch][lurch] for [OMEMO][omemo] encryption, and so it has been added as a sub-module.

+    $> git submodule update --init --recursive
+    $> cd thirdparty/lurch
+    $> cd make

+### Build Valet

+    $> make

 Configuration
 ---

-A sample config file has been provided, but basically it looks like this:
+A sample config file has been provided and it resembles this:

 ```
 [credentials]
 username=user@server.tld
 password=ourlittlesecret

-[commands]
-dir=/opt/valet/commands

-[misc]
-valetdata=/opt/valet/data
-# the location of the OMEMO plugin for libpurple
-lurchdir=etc/plugins
+[valet]
+# paths can be relative or absolute
+commands=etc/commands
+libpurpledata=etc/account
+lurch=thirdparty/lurch/build/lurch.so
 ```

 The credentials should be straightforward.

-The command dir is where you put any (and only) those executable files you want Valet to be able to run.
+`commands` is the directory where you will place the executables you want Valet to have access to.

 **It is strongly recommended that you run Valet as a special user and clamp down access to the commands.**

+`libpurpledata` is where libpurple should store its data.
+`lurch` is the location of the `lurch` plugin you built.
+It should be correct by default.

 license
 ---